Victor/Victoria at Southwark Playhouse

 Once you’ve finished watching Victor/Victoria in London’s minute and intimate Southwark Playhouse, it is difficult to imagine the musical being shown in any other venue.
 Quaint, small and intimate, the venue is essentially a large room, stripped of the assets that we would associate with a typical theatre.
 For most musicals, this would almost certainly be a hindrance.
 For Victor/Victoria, however, it works perfectly.

-Directed by Thom Southerland, this latest adaption of Blake Edward’s whimsical musical is about as frantic as a hyper kinetic pinball machine.
+Directed by Thom Southerland, this latest adaption of Blake Edwards’s whimsical musical is about as frantic as a hyper kinetic pinball machine.
 Complete with wonderfully choreographed song and dance numbers, Southerland’s production of the musical is charming and uproarious, with every actor performing with comedic delight and remarkable ability.